finnuske/TicTacToe/README.md

 (This function still needs a bit of rework)

 # Changes
 The program had a lot of unnecessary code (probably still has) that I fixed.
+But I still tried to keep the old idea.

 - win conditions were double for each player, which is now at least for each player the same statements
 - saved all of the turtles in an array instead of initializing a variable for each